ProtocolONE/ptah-docs/content/docs/integrations-ga.md

 To start, you'll need a Google Analytics account.

 {{< hint >}}
-- Click the Settings icon on the top menu.
-Choose the Integrations tab and click the Google Analytics icon.
+- Click the *Settings icon* on the top menu.
+Choose the *Integrations tab* and click the *Google Analytics icon*.
-- In the Google site tag field, enter your tracking ID for your landing page.
+- In the *Google site tag field*, enter your tracking ID for your landing page.
-- Click Apply.
+- Click *Apply*.

 After Google Analytics connected, you should wait until the data will be fully processed.
 The sync may take up to 24 hours depending on your Google Analytics version.
 {{< /hint >}}